Auto Nesting

 Sorting Plates for Autonesting

 The order plates are displayed in is the order in which they will be nested onto.
-You can sort the polates in various ways; by double clicking on the column headers to sort by that column (repeat on the same column reverses the direction of sort), by manually arranging the plates with the arrow buttons or using the Sort button to sort by other criteria, such as "Nested Remnants, then Nested Plates, then Empty Remnants".
+You can sort the plates in various ways; by double clicking on the column headers to sort by that column (repeat on the same column reverses the direction of sort), by manually arranging the plates with the arrow buttons or using the Sort button to sort by other criteria, such as "Nested Remnants, then Nested Plates, then Empty Remnants".

 Reorder plates for Autonesting using these arrow buttons, or using the Sort function